awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: No
 The IPC resource namespace to use for the containers in the task\.
 The valid values are `host`, `task`, or `none`\.
 If `host` is specified, then all containers within the tasks that specified the `host` IPC mode on the same container instance share the same IPC resources with the host Amazon EC2 instance\.
 If `task` is specified, all containers within the specified task share the same IPC resources\.
 If `none` is specified, then IPC resources within the containers of a task are private and not shared with other containers in a task or on the container instance\.
 If no value is specified, then the IPC resource namespace sharing depends on the Docker daemon setting on the container instance\.
 For more information, see [IPC settings](https://docs.docker.com/engine/reference/run/#ipc-settings---ipc) in the *Docker run reference*\.
 If the `host` IPC mode is used, be aware that there is a heightened risk of undesired IPC namespace exposure\.
 For more information, see [Docker security](https://docs.docker.com/engine/security/security/)\.
 If you are setting namespaced kernel parameters using `systemControls` for the containers in the task, the following will apply to your IPC resource namespace\.
-For more information, see [System Controls](#container_definition_systemcontrols)\.
+For more information, see [System controls](#container_definition_systemcontrols)\.
 + For tasks that use the `host` IPC mode, IPC namespace related `systemControls` are not supported\.
 + For tasks that use the `task` IPC mode, IPC namespace related `systemControls` will apply to all containers within a task\.